-We assess the organic growth potential the size of the addressable opportunity, barriers to entry and management quality.
+We assess the positive impact, organic growth potential, size of the addressable opportunity, barriers to entry, ESG operational risks and management quality.
 The nature of the competitive advantage of the moat and whether that is increasing or decreasing has implications for margins.
 We look for companies where we believe the management quality, growth rate or the sustainability of that growth rate is underappreciated.

-Via bottom-up fundamental research and proprietary forecasting we seek to identify unexpected earnings or cashflow growth as a core tenet of every investment case.
+Through in-house bottom-up fundamental research and proprietary forecasting we seek to identify unexpected earnings or cashflow growth as a core tenet of every investment case.
+Positive impact and ESG leadership is integrated into a proprietary sustainability rating and into our valuation framework.